Somatomedin C, IGF-I, IGFI, IGF1, IGF-IA MGF.

 2.Title:Suppression of Anoikis by SKP2 Amplification and Overexpression Promotes Metastasis of Esophageal Squamous Cell Carcinoma .

 Publication:doi: 10.1158/1541-7786.MCR-08-0092 Mol Cancer Res January 2009 7; 12

 3.Title:MECHANISMS OF BIOMATERIAL MEDIATED FIBROTIC RESPONSES AND STRATEGIES TO IMPROVE TISSUE REACTIONS TO BIOMATERIAL IMPLANTS.

 Publication:THE UNIVERSITY OF TEXAS AT ARLINGTON

-IGF stands for insulin like growth factors, which are proteins that have a high similarity to insulin.
+IGF stands for INS like growth factors, which are proteins that have a high similarity to INS.
 They are part of a complicated process that uses cells to communication with the physiologic environment around them.
 IGF’s complex system is often called the ‘axis’.
 This consists of:

 ● Two cell-surface receptors (IGF1R and IGF2R)

 ● A family of six high-affinity IGF-binding proteins.

 The Effect IGF Has On The Body